Nimoslaw20/bets-assessment/README.md

 ```

+- Expected Outcome: The pet is created successfully, and the status code is 200.

 ### Test Case 2: Verify that adding a pet with an invalid data type returns a 500 internal server error.

      - Test Data: